 If you want something extremely personalized and also want to knock out your logo and branding, a graphic designer is an awesome choice.
 They have a reputation of being very expensive, but don’t brush this option aside without doing your research.
 There are affordable options out there.
 But you are probably looking at somewhere around $500-$2,500, depending on the designer’s quality and experience.

 Stay Away From WordPress

-WordPress is my personal favorite platform because it is so customizable, but if you are someone who has trouble learning how to use tech and online software, you’d be much better off with something like Squarespace.
+WordPress is my personal favorite platform because it is so customizable.
+But Squarespace might be a better option if you have trouble learning how to use tech and online software.
 It’s very easy to use and can help you build a functional not-ugly website very quickly.